jenkins-x/jx-docs/content/en/v3/develop/faq/config/registries.md

 ## How do I use a custom container registry?

+What container registry is used by default depends on the which cloud provider you use.
+There are some things to consider when [migrating from container registry to artifact registry in Google GCP](https://github.com/jenkins-x/terraform-google-jx#migration-from-container-to-artifact-registry).

 To allow a pipeline to be able to push to a container registry you can add this secret...

 ```bash